Köllnischer Park: History

 In 1736, Frederick William I gave the site of the park and the Märkisches Museum to one of his generals, Friedrich Sebastian Winnibald Truchseß, Count of Waldburg, who built a house there and laid out an extensive garden.
-After his death in the Battle of Hohenfriedberg, David Splitgerber, a merchant and banker, bought the land and was also given the remaining eastern bastion section; from 1750 onwards, he operated Berlin's first sugar processing plant on the site, and also enlarged and improved the garden.
+After his death in the Battle of Hohenfriedberg, David Splitgerber, a merchant and banker, bought the land and was given the remaining eastern bastion section; from 1750 onwards, he operated Berlin's first sugar processing plant on the site, and also enlarged and improved the garden.
 In 1779, the baroque garden was mentioned by the bookseller and author Friedrich Nicolai: "It has very charming areas, in particular it includes an open pavilion on a rise, which is small, but has tall trees growing upon it".
 The sugar plant was forced to close in 1788.
-The buildings on the site were then used in succession as tobacco storage, a hospital, a workhouse, and a men's lunatic asylum.
+The buildings on the site were then used succeeding as tobacco storage, a hospital, a workhouse, and a men's lunatic asylum.
 The Märkisches Museum was later built there.
 Splitgerber's heirs sold the garden and in 1799 it was acquired by a Freemason lodge, the Große National-Mutterloge zu den drei Weltkugeln (Grand National Mother Lodge of the Three Globes).
 The Freemasons built a lodge building which opened in December 1800, and developed the remainder into a landscape garden, one of the most attractive gardens in Berlin.

 In 1858/59 Inselstraße was extended through the garden to connect Köpenicker Straße to the city centre, and the Lodge was forced to sell the larger, eastern portion of the site to the city.
 The Köllnisches Gymnasium was then built there.
 How to use the remainder of the site was discussed for years; a desire to preserve the trees led to the rejection of several commercial proposals.
 On 15 April 1869, the Assembly of City Deputies (Stadtverordnetenversammlung) decided to establish a public playground (probably one of the first in the city) and 'promenade location' there on plans drawn up by the first city director of gardens, Gustav Meyer, dedicated the necessary funds, and urged rapid execution of the plan.
 The plan involved some new plantings, fencing, and benches.
 This renovation was completed in 1873.
 The park reached its current dimensions in 1883 after the ditch was filled in.
-Ludwig Hoffmann, the architect of the Märkisches Museum (completed in 1907), then made some changes including creating views across the park to the new museum.
+Ludwig Hoffmann, the architect of the Märkisches Museum (completed in 1907), then made some changes, including creating views across the park to the new museum.
 The last major modification of the park took place in 1969–71 to designs by Eberhard Jaenisch, Stefan Rauner and Roswitha Schulz: a mound which remained on the site of the bastion was levelled, a children's playground was added, a terrace was built behind the museum, and the Lapidary was created.